What is stormwater?

 Rain water that flows across the land is called stormwater runoff.
 In vegetated areas such as forests, fields and wetlands, rain water seeps into the ground.
 However, when rain falls on paved and other hard surfaces it runs off and is conveyed by pipes and ditches directly to wetlands, streams, rivers, and lakes.

 When it rains, stormwater carries pollutants directly into creeks, streams, and lakes without being treated.
 Stormwater is not treated prior to going into these surface waters.
 Many of our water pollution problems are due in large part to pollutants that are washed off the land by storms.
 When small amounts of pollutants from many sources are combined, they can cause big water quality problems.
-Many times these “pollutants” aren’t even pollutants in small amounts but when combined the total amount reduces water quality.
+Often these “pollutants” aren’t considered pollutants in small amounts but when combined the total amount reduces water quality.

 Stormwater runoff increases the volume of water in streams because pavement surrounding the stream is impervious and does not allow rainwater to infiltrate into the soil.
-As development occurs, an increase in stormwater runoff volume is generated.
+As urban development occurs, an increase in the volume of this stormwater runoff is generated.
 Increased stormwater causes flooding, scours stream and river substrates, and impacts habitat.
 Since less water infiltrates into the ground, there is less water available for stream base flows.

 Stormwater pollution can include dirt, soap, litter, pet waste, oil, fertilizer, yard waste pesticides, chemicals, and many other items.
 Some of the water pollutants, like fertilizer and yard waste, are used everyday but become pollutants when they runoff and collect within water bodies.
 Stormwater pollution is everybody’s problem.

 A watershed is an area of land that drains all the streams and rainfall to a common outlet such as the outflow of a reservoir, mouth of a bay, or any point along a stream channel.
-The word watershed is sometimes used interchangeably with drainage basin or catchment.
-Little Alamance Creek’s watershed is just under 16 square miles and be viewed on the homepage and can be downloaded here.
+The word “watershed” is sometimes used interchangeably with “drainage basin” or “catchment”.
+Little Alamance Creek’s watershed is just under 16 square miles: check out a map on the homepage or download a pdf here.
 Little Alamance Creek’s watershed includes portions of the City of Burlington and City of Graham.
-Here’s a short video from EPA about what is a watershed.
+Here’s a short video from EPA about watersheds:

-The City of Burlington and City of Graham work with Stormwater Smart to provide direct education for stormwater.
+The City of Burlington and City of Graham work with Stormwater Smart to provide direct education on stormwater.
 Stormwater Smart concentrates on direct education of school age children but they are also available for adult education as well.
-Do you have an outreach opportunity would you like to Learn More?
+Do you have an outreach opportunity?
 Feel free to contact Stormwater Smart directly or you can contact us.